ksw0154/AroundCamp/README.md

 ## About

-This project provides information necessary for camping sites and campin g in Jeju Island.
+This project provides information necessary for camping sites and camping in Jeju Island.
 This infomation is provided using Jeju Data Hub API and Kakao Map API.

----

 ## Overview